The majority of HR pros have seen their fair share of tricky FMLA scenarios.

 The company said it fired Tanner for “violating the attendance policy” by being absent “after he had exhausted his personal time off and sick leave.”

-That was a valid reason, the court said, noting that the “FMLA does not insulate an employee from being terminated” for valid business reasons.
+That was a valid reason, the lower court found, as the “FMLA does not insulate an employee from being terminated” for valid business reasons.
 Here, the court said the company showed it fired Tanner “after repeated unexcused absences in violation of the attendance policy.”

 Because the company stated a legitimate business reason for its decision, the burden shifted back to Tanner to show pretext.
 Among other things, he argued that he was not given the exact warnings outlined in the attendance policy.